cyberark/kubernetes-conjur-deploy/README.md

 Ensure that:
 - You followed [these steps](#master-cluster-configuration)
-- Edited and sourced `bootstrap.env`
+- Edited and sourced `dev-bootstrap.env`

 Finally, run `./start` to execute the scripts necessary for deploying Conjur.